 I was fortunate to have been a part of the emerging internet industry at a young age, with multiple successful companies.
-While working on a political science degree at the University of British Columbia, I pursued a network management and software development career, being largely self-taught, but also technologically mentored by great people.
+While working on a Bachelor of Arts degree in Political Science at the University of British Columbia, I pursued a network management and software development career, being largely self-taught, but also mentored by great people.

 In 1994, in the very early days of the internet, I left UBC during my 4th year to co-found my first technology company, Internet Direct.
 It became the largest internet service provider in Western Canada within 6 months.

 I then co-founded Mail.com in 1996, which completed a successful IPO on the NASDAQ in 1998.
-I sold my last internet company, DomainWorks, in 2007 because I wanted to focus my efforts more within my community, to make a real difference here in Langley, starting with the revitalization of Fort Langley.
+I sold my last internet company, DomainWorks, in 2007 because I wanted to refocus my efforts more toward the community, to make a real difference here in Langley, starting with the revitalization of Fort Langley.

 I believe in pursuing the absolute best in sustainable building practices to conserve energy, regardless of the extra costs associated with leading-edge technologies such as geothermal, solar panels, and environmentally sustainable construction.
 This is why the LEED Gold certified Coulter Berry is the most energy efficient and sustainable mixed-use building within all of Langley.
 And, just as important, Coulter Berry’s extensive masonry, individualized façades, and a superb walkable design were conceived specifically for Fort Langley’s village.